rtahmasbi/Causality/README.md

 <p align="center"><img src="pics/collider.png" width="250"></p>

 The lack of an arrow between $A$ and $Y$ indicates that the haplotype does not have a causal effect on cigarette smoking, and $L$ is depicted as a common effect of $A$ and $Y$.
-The common effect $L$ is referred to as a *collider* on the path $A \rightarrow L \leftarrow Y$ because two arrowheads collide on this node.
+The common effect $L$ is referred to as a __collider__ on the path $A \rightarrow L \leftarrow Y$ because two arrowheads collide on this node.

 Now lets check whether A and Y are associated.
 Learning about the haplotype $A$ does not improve our ability to predict the outcome $Y$ because the risk in those with $(A=1)$ and without $(A=0)$ the haplotype is the same, or $Pr[Y = 1|A = 1] = Pr[Y = 1|A = 0]$.
 In other words, we would intuitively conclude that $A$ and $Y$ are not associated, i.e., $A$ and $Y$ are independent or $A \mathrel{\unicode{x2AEB}} Y$.

-Causal graphs theory again con rms our intuition because it says  that colliders, unlike other variables, block the flow of association along the path on which they lie.
+Causal graphs theory again confirms our intuition because it says that colliders, unlike other variables, block the flow of association along the path on which they lie.

 ## mediator